-Bryan & Laura
+Bryan and Laura

 Hi!
 We are Bryan and Laura.
 Thank you for taking the time to check out our profile.
 We appreciate you taking the time to read about us and to consider us as prospective parents.
 If chosen, we promise to help the child grow and thrive.
 We want them to know how deeply loved they were before we ever met them.
 We want you to know that we are very grateful to you and understand that this is a huge decision you are making.
 Please know that you have our complete support throughout this journey.